IHE/ITI.Topologies/topologies.md

 ![Document Access: Organizations Only](images/access-orgs-abstract.svg)

+**Figure 5.1.1-1: Document Access: Organizations Only**

 ### 5.1.2 One Community, Intra-community Access, Central Services

 In our first example, we will simplify the Document Access use case by placing all the organizations within one community, where that community has a set of central services endpoints.
 New Hope also belongs to Valley Region HIE, which provides a central service infrastructure that holds all clinical information for all organizations.
 This deployment is so simple that a purpose-built directory could just list the Organizations and Endpoints as a flat list:

 ![Document Access: Intra-Community With Central Services in Flat List](images/access-intra-central-purpose.svg)

+**Figure 5.1.2-1: Intra-Community With Central Services in Flat List**

 Here’s Dr. Suwati using her EHR to do the search.
 Here we are slightly modifying the use case by showing her searching based on the known locations of treatment, and due to the fact that Urgent Health happens to be in Valley HIE which uses central services, the documents from Urgent Health are included.

 ![Document Access: Intra-Community With Central Services in Flat List: Doing the search](images/access-intra-central-purpose-seq.svg)

+**Figure 5.1.2-2: Intra-Community With Central Services in Flat List: Doing the search**

 ### 5.1.3 One Community, Intra-community Access, Per-Organization Access